mstksg/inCode/copy/entries/faking-adts-and-gadts.md

     NDouble :: NType Double
     NPercent :: NType Percent

--- | Linear types
-data LType :: Type -> Type where
-    LDays :: NType Days   -- ^ number of days
-    LNumeric :: NType a -> LType a

 -- | Define a scale
 data Scale :: Type -> Type where
     ScaleDate :: Scale Date
-    ScaleLinear :: Bool -> LType a -> Scale a   -- ^ whether to include zero in the axis or not ScaleLog :: NType a -> Scale a
+    ScaleLinear :: Bool -> NType a -> Scale a   -- ^ whether to include zero in the axis or not ScaleLog :: NType a -> Scale a
 ```